 - Unjury.com (Chicken soup and unflavored)

 - BariatricEating.com

 - BariatricChoice.com

 - GNC.com

 - EAS.com

 - BariatricAdvantage.com

 - Globalhp.com

 - Premier.com

+- GeneProProtein.com

+- Drinkprotein2o.com (o for oxygen)

 Protein Bars

 Protein bars can be used in Stage 4, once tolerance of hard, chewy foods has been established.
 Protein bars should be used as a meal, in place of a shake.
 Your goal is to get most of your protein intake from foods, not supplements.